fwolfst/dar-ke/README.md

 - Things can glow and project light
 - Falling thins have afterglow/smoke
 - A thunder strucks at the middle every x seconds, destroying a part of the horizon.
+- The narrative could stay.
+Like a chapter on top of a page
+- The narrative could "scroll out" (most recent on top of viewport, older onces above)

 ## (Code) Design desicions